tuxx/findex-gui/README.md

 # Findex-GUI

-Findex is a platform for finding and indexing files over multiple protocols.
-The platform consists of 3 individual python packages:
+Findex is a crawler for FTP servers and SMB shares.
+It provides a web interface for searching files.

   - `findex-gui` - provides the front-end in the form of a `flask` web application.
   - `findex-crawl` - provides the crawl bot(s) that are responsible for crawling resources.